As an Amazon Associate I earn from qualifying purchases.

 2) Turn the lights on

-Ok, this one may come down to the photographer’s preference but most of the time I like to have lights on in the room.
+Ok, this one may come down to the photographer’s preference but for real estate photos, I like to have lights on in the room.
 If you’ve got an all white, super airy, design then you can definitely get away with no lights but turning just a few on makes it feel like someone’s home.
 I’ve also found that having the lights on makes it easier to compose an image that will show the windows better.
 The light meter likes it when there’s just as much light in the room as is coming through the windows.
 Plus, I really love how a lamp can create a soft glow in one spot of the room.

 3) Add a couple of pillows